 2. How do I submit a request for a waiver?

-The only waivers that are currently available are for age, commissioned service, next lowest grade and time in grade.
+The only waivers that are currently available are for age, commissioned service, next lowest grade, minimum service requirment, minimum tour length and time in grade.
 Age waivers are waiverable for designators 21XX, 22XX, 29XX and 41XX.
 An example age waiver is provided.
 Commissioned service waivers are outlined in ALNAV 016/13 and NAVADMIN 109/13, next lowest grade waivers are outlined in OPNAVINST 1811.3A, and time in grade waivers are outlined in NAVADMIN 371/08; both of these waivers are requested on your voluntary retirement request.
-Keep in mind waivers take 4 - 6 MONTHS to process.
+Keep in mind waivers take a minimum of 6 MONTHS to process.